Coupled-cluster theory for trapped bosonic mixtures: DERIVATION OF THE WORKING EQUATIONS

+{ The definition of the correlation energy of the ground state is the difference between many-body and mean-field energies.
+For the binary bosonic mixtures, the correlation energy is $(E_1+E_2+E_{12})-E_{\text{MF}}$ which can be explicitly written as}

 In the calculation of $E_{\text{cor}}$, we have used arbitrary sets of orthonormal orbitals.
-If we use the orbitals generating from the Fock-like operators ${F}_1$ and ${F}_2$, see Eqs.~\ref{eqn_3.4} and ~\ref{eqn_3.5} discussed in last section, and Eq.~\ref{eqn_A.1} in Appendix A, the correlation energy simplifies and reads
+If {one would make use of} the orbitals generating from the Fock-like operators ${F}_1$ and ${F}_2$, see Eqs.~\ref{eqn_3.4} and ~\ref{eqn_3.5} discussed in last section, and Eq.~\ref{eqn_A.1} in Appendix A, the correlation energy simplifies and reads

 The other terms disappear due to the facts that $\langle\varphi_s|{F}_1|\varphi_1\rangle=0$ and $\langle\psi_l|{F}_2|\psi_1\rangle=0$.
 All in all, the total energy of the mixture is modified to